 Luckily, this process can be fully automated using purchasing systems.
 By integrating your purchasing system with QuickBooks online version, you can easily streamline the workflow for purchasing.

-Once the order is fully approved in your purchasing system, or any other front end module for PO process, the purchase order can then be sent to the QuickBooks system for further processing.
+Once the order is fully approved in your purchasing system, or any other front end module for the PO process, the purchase order can then be sent to the QuickBooks system for further processing.

 The integration with Quickbooks is straight forward, but you should clearly define the use cases for integration and test them to ensure that purchase orders are moving to Quickbooks seamlessly.